rbw/aiosnow/CONTRIBUTING.md

-# Contributing to the Snow project
+# Contributing to the aiosnow project

-Snow aims to have relaxed contribution requirements.
+aiosnow aims to have relaxed contribution requirements.
 They are listed below.

 ## Style